matloff/TidyverseSkeptic/README.md

 One of the most commonly-used functions in R is **tapply()**.
-As noted below, for some reason Tidy advocates hate this function, but arguably it is perfect for R beginnnrs.
+As noted below, for some reason Tidy advocates hate this function, but arguably it is perfect for R beginners.

-Consider the **tapply()** function in base R.  A common example in tutorials on the Tidyverse involves R's **mtcars** dataset.
+Consider a common example in tutorials on the Tidyverse, involving R's **mtcars** dataset.
 The goal is to find mean miles per gallon, grouped by number of cylinders.
 The Tidy code offered is

 ``` r
 mtcars %>%